nerooc/graphs/Lab03/README.md

 ### 4.1 How to run the program

-`python3 task4.py` - this command runs program on randomly generated graph and computes its centers.
+`python3 task4.py` - this command runs program on graph given in form of adjacency matrix (file 'graph.txt' in current folder generated in task1.py) and computes its centers.

 `python3 task4.py <path to file>` - this command runs program on any graph given in file containing adjacency matrix, especially graph generated in *task1.py*.